Now that things are heating up in college basketball, we will be updating our Bubble Watch a few times each week.

 Top 50 RPI: 3-3

-Gonzaga beat Longwood at The Kennel on Monday night in a game that was never in doubt.
+Gonzaga beat Brigham Young and San Diego during the week, earning the number two spot in the WCC Conference Tournament.
+Gonzaga plays Monday against Longwood, a tune up of sorts for the WCC Conference Tournament.
 Gonzaga will play the winner of San Diego/Pepperdine/Brigham Young on Saturday at Orleans Arena in Las Vegas, Nevada.
 They will need to win Saturday and next Monday in order to earn the WCC’s automatic bid.

 Probably in: Brigham Young (24-7) (12-4).